aMarCruz/eslint-plugin-prettierx/README.md

 ### Fix TypeScript

 ESLint does not fix TypeScript files by default.
-To enable this feature you need the following config in the VS Code settings:
+To enable this feature, you need the following config in the VS Code settings:

 ```json
 {